DataDog/hiring-engineers/walkthrough.md

 Click **Next** to continue.

 ## Working with the Datadog agent
 The [Datadog agent](https://docs.datadoghq.com/agent/) is software that runs in the background on all the hosts you wish to monitor.
-We've pre-installed the agent on your virtual machine for you.
+We've pre-installed the agent on your GCP instance for you.
 Let's take a look at the agent config file.

 ```bash
 sudo cat /etc/datadog-agent/datadog.yaml
 ```

 There is only one required setting in this file, namely `api_key`.
 You can configure many settings in of this file, but the minimum requirement is a single line containing your API key.
-We'll be adding some things to this file in the next steps.

 Start up the Datadog agent with the following command:
 ```bash